jamierfdalton/Data_analysis/FreeCodeCamp/Data Analysis with Python/5 - Pandas/readme.md

               Name: G7 Population in Millions, dtype: float64

 ### Pandas Dataframes
-Wildly innacurrately but useful in terms of learning, a dataframe is kinda like an excel table.
+Wildly inacurrately but useful in terms of learning, a dataframe is kinda like an excel table.
 In fact dataframes are often created from .csv files.

 A dataframe column is basically made up of pandas series.
 This means that dataframes have indices like a python list.